as6cd0/splibv2/splibDocumentation.md

 --[[
-IsMobile = <bool> - This is if you want to view it on mobile only IsPc = <bool> - This is if you want to view it on pc only Name = <string> - The name of the bind.
+IsMobile = <bool> - This is if you want to view it on mobile only IsPc = <bool> - This is if you want to view it on pc only Name = <string> - The name of the bind
-Desc = <string> - This is to write a description of what he's doing.
-Default = <keycode> - The default value of the bind.
-Hold = <bool> - Makes the bind work like: Holding the key > The bind returns true, Not holding the key > Bind returns false.
-Flag <string> - This is if you want to save the value even after the library is closed.
-Callback = <function> - The function of the bind.
+Desc = <string> - This is to write a description of what he's doing Default = <keycode> - The default value of the bind Hold = <bool> - Makes the bind work like: Holding the key > The bind returns true, Not holding the key > Bind returns false Flag <string> - This is if you want to save the value even after the library is closed Callback = <function> - The function of the bind
 ]]
 ```
 ## Chaning the value of a bind